 |Keywords:||Hybrid and nonlinear systems, Analysis, verification, and control, Probabilistic models|

 Stochastic Hybrid Systems (SHS) are dynamical models that are employed to characterize the probabilistic evolution of systems with interleaved and interacting continuous and discrete components.

 The formal analysis, verification, and optimal control of SHS models represent relevant goals because of their theoretical generality and for their applicability to a wealth of studies in the Sciences and in Engineering.

-The theoretical and computational outcomes will be tested in or applied to a number of studies, in particular to models drawn from Biology.
+The theoretical and computational outcomes will be tested in or applied to a number of studies, in particular to models drawn from Biology and power networks.